SS Adderstone: Germa

 In 1937 Skibs A/S Germa bought the ship and appointed Johan Gerrard, Junior to manage her.
 She was renamed Germa, registered in Kristiansand, and given the Norwegian call sign IJLW.

 When Germany invaded Norway in April 1940, Germa was in the Far East, steaming from Calcutta to Hong Kong.
 For the remainder of the Second World War she tramped widely, calling at ports in Burma, India, Egypt, Ceylon, Singapore, Japan, Sarawak, South Africa, Aden, Trinidad, Canada, the United States, Australia, Sierra Leone, the United Kingdom, Italy, the Dominican Republic, Cuba, Puerto Rico, and Newfoundland.
 She passed through the Suez Canal in both directions in 1940, and once through the Cape Cod Canal in 1945.

 In the earlier part of her war career, Germa usually sailed unescorted, apart from Convoys BN 2 and BS 5 in the Indian Ocean in 1940, and Convoy OC 7 along the coast of Australia in July 1942.
 From October 1940 she sailed mostly in convoys: in the Atlantic Ocean, around the coast of the British Isles, in the Mediterranean and the Caribbean.
 When Germany surrendered to the Allies in May 1945, Germa was in the North Atlantic, steaming from Belfast to Corner Brook.

 In 1950 Wallem & Co Ltd of Hong Kong bought Germa and registered her under the Panamanian flag of convenience.
 In 1951 she was sold to a Japanese buyer.

 Norway Maru

 In 1951 Dai-ichi Kisen KK bought Germa, renamed her Norway Maru, and registered her in Kobe.
-Her Japanese call sign was JBGW.
-In 1958 her steam engines, both reciprocating and turbine, were removed, and replaced with a six-cylinder single-acting two-stroke diesel engine built by the Niigata Engineeing Company, Ltd. By 1959 her navigation equipment included an echo sounding device and radar.
+Her Japanese official number was 67569, and her call sign was JBGW.
+In 1958 her steam engines, both reciprocating and turbine, were removed, and replaced with a six-cylinder single-acting two-stroke diesel engine built by the Niigata Engineering Company, Ltd. By 1959 her navigation equipment included an echo sounding device and radar.
 From 1960, Norway Maru's owners were Dai-ichi Chuo KK.
 In 1965, her ownership passed to Fujita Kaiji Kogyo KK, who registered her in Osaka.

 Norway Maru was scrapped at Sakai in Japan.
 Sources disagree as to whether this was in 1968, or the first quarter of 1970.
+However, when seven-digit IMO numbers were introduced in 1969, Norway Maru was numbered 5257854.